-The Read Data Bytes (READ) command is followed by a 3-Byte address (A23-A0), and each bit is latched-in on the rising edge of SCLK.
-Then the memory content, at that address, is shifted out on SO, and each bit is shifted out, at a Max frequency f_R , on the falling edge of SCLK.
-The first Byte addressed can be at any location.
-The address is automatically incremented to the next higher address after each Byte of data is shifted out.
+The Read Data Bytes (READ) command is followed by a 3-byte address (A23-A0), each bit being latched-in during the rising edge of SCLK.
+Then the memory content, at that address, is shifted out on SO, each bit being shifted out, at a Max frequency f_R, during the falling edge of SCLK.
+The first byte addressed can be at any location.
+The address is automatically incremented to the next higher address after each byte of data is shifted out.
 The whole memory can, therefore, be read with a single Read Data Bytes (READ) command.
 Any Read Data Bytes (READ) command, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.

-Figure 7.
+Figure 5.
 Read Data Bytes Sequence Diagram